 Distributing payments to project proponents

-Once a project has reached its minimum funding goal, the pledged amounts will be processed and the payment processing fees and the Wayblaze commission will be deducted.
-The payment processing fees are typically 2.9% plus $0.30 and our commission is typically 5%, however, the exact amounts will be fully explained to every funder when they make their funding pledge.
+Once a project has reached its minimum funding goal, the pledged amounts will be processed and the payment processing fees and the Wayblaze commission (if applicable) will be deducted.
+The payment processing fees are typically 2.9% plus $0.30.
+Our commission is 0% for donations/rewards projects and 5% for debt or equity projects.
+The exact amounts will be fully explained to every funder when they make their funding pledge.
 The remaining funds will be deposited into the proponent’s account.

 In some cases, we may not be able to successfully process a payment (e.g. if a credit card expires) so the amount of funds paid out may be less than the difference between the pledged amounts less payment fees and commissions.
 In the event that a funder disputes a charge to their credit card, we will try to resolve the matter with the credit card issuer.
 However, if the resolution of the dispute is that the money has to be returned to the funder, then the project proponent will agree to refund that amount to Wayblaze.
 We strongly advise proponents not to expend more money than they have collected or are sure that they will collect on a particular project.

 Wayblaze is strictly a platform to enable community members to find out about and potentially fund projects in their community.
 While we approve projects to be posted on the site in terms of whether they meet our general suitability criteria, we make no claims about the technical, logistical, or financial viability of a project.
 As a result, we are not liable for any damages or losses related to the use of our site.